Differentiable Uncalibrated Imaging: Numerical verification with 2D CT imaging

-To determine how our framework performs under different settings, we consider different combinations of measurement noise and measurement coordinate uncertainty (in view angles).
-We do trials over 25 different test images, and in each trial different measurement noise and view angle perturbations are used.
+To determine how our framework performs under different settings, we consider different combinations of measurement noise and view angle measurement coordinate uncertainty.
+We do trials over 25 different test images, and in each trial, different measurement noise and view angle perturbations are used.

 We evaluate the performance of our framework relative to the baseline by calculating the average reconstruction SNR improvement over the baseline.
 Fig. \ref{fig:image_sweep_90} shows the performance for 90 view angles.
 The performance trends are similar for both implicit neural and spline measurement representations.
-For a given measurement noise SNR, our method shows increasing improvements as the angle SNR decreases (measurement coordinate uncertainty increases).
+For a given measurement noise SNR, our method shows increasing improvements as the view angle SNR decreases (measurement coordinate uncertainty increases).
 This shows that our method handles measurement coordinate uncertainty well, especially when the uncertainties begin to dominate over measurement noise.
 We can also see that for a fixed angle SNR, the performance gains decrease as measurement SNR decreases and measurement errors becomes more dominant.
 Fig. \ref{fig:image_sweep_120} shows that the same trends hold when there are 120 view angles.
+The slight SNR drops seen with splines in Fig. \ref{fig:image_sweep_90}, when the measurement SNR is 30 dB and 35 dB, do not appear in Fig. \ref{fig:image_sweep_120}.
+This is because there are more view angles which makes the imaging problem less ill-posed.

-In Fig. \ref{fig:image_sweep_recons} we show some example ground truth, pseudoinverse filtered backprojection (FBP) and baseline reconstructions with their SNRs when there are 90 view angles.
+In Fig. \ref{fig:image_sweep_recons}, we show some randomly chosen example ground truth, pseudoinverse filtered backprojection (FBP) and baseline reconstructions with their SNRs when there are 90 view angles.
 The reconstructions using our framework with implicit neural and spline measurement representations are also shown.
 Compared to the baseline, solutions obtained using our framework have fewer artifacts.
+Note that Fig. \ref{fig:image_sweep_recons} shows specific examples, and that the average performance for different combinations of measurement noise and view angle uncertainty is shown in Fig. \ref{fig:image_sweep_90}.
 Fig. \ref{fig:image_sweep_recons_120} in the Appendix shows these same reconstructions when there are 120 view angles instead.